 - If you use all 100%, Other will disappear.

-- The weight assigned to extra credit assignment groups (see below) is not counted towards the 100%.
+- The weight assigned to extra credit assignment groups (see below) is not counted against that 100%.

 - Give the assignment a name and description.